Tanner Krebs

-Tanner Robert Krebs (born 4 January 1996) is an Australian professional basketball player who last played for the Brisbane Bullets of the National Basketball League (NBL).
+Tanner Robert Krebs (born 4 January 1996) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
 He played college basketball for the Saint Mary's Gaels.

-Early life
+Early life and career

-Krebs is the son of Dan Krebs, who played professional basketball in Australia.
-He attended Lake Ginninderra College and played for the Rats basketball team.
+Krebs was born in Naples, Florida, in Collier County.
+He moved to Australia when he was two and grew up in Hobart, Tasmania.
+He attended Lake Ginninderra College in Canberra and played for the Rats basketball team.

+In 2012 and 2013, Krebs played for the Hobart Chargers in the South East Australian Basketball League (SEABL).
+In 2014 and 2015, he played for the BA Centre of Excellence in the SEABL.

 College career

 Krebs redshirted his true freshman season.
 He struggled with his shooting as a redshirt freshman, but shot 4-of-4 from behind the arc against San Diego on 31 December 2016.
 On 9 December 2017, Krebs made five 3-pointers and finished with 23 points in a 97–73 win over Seattle.
 He posted 7.7 points and 5.2 rebounds per game as a sophomore.
 As a junior, Krebs averaged 8.9 points, 3.7 rebounds, and 0.8 assists per game.
 Krebs scored a season-high 20 points on 23 November 2019, in a 77–66 win against Lehigh.
 As a senior, Krebs averaged 9.1 points and 3.9 rebounds per game, shooting 39.1 percent from behind the arc.